sohail-khan470/rider-backend/README.md

 ## Project Overview

-This is a Booking App backend service built with Node.js and Express.
-It provides authentication and booking management functionalities.
+This is a Rider Booking App backend service built with Node.js and Express.
+It provides booking management functionalities.
 The project uses Prisma as an ORM for database interactions and Winston for logging.
 Environment variables are managed using dotenv.

 ## Folder Structure